The New Minimal Supersymmetric GUT : Spectra, RG analysis and Fermion Fits: Examples of Soft parameters sets and Susy Spectra found

-Of course we must keep in mind that the values of the Yukawa couplings we find match the SM precision couplings extrapolated to $M_S$ only after applying the large corrections at $M_S$ due to large $\tan\beta$ that are the underpinning of our work.
-Thus the fermion masses explained above are themselves significantly different from the ones that we earlier\cite{core,msgreb} had only partial success in describing via the $\epsilon-$expansion.
-Indeed it precisely this re-scaling downwards of the target $m_d,m_s$ in the fit at $M_X$ downwards in the hierarchy by a factor of $\epsilon$ that we anticipate will allow the determination of excellent fits to the large angles of the lepton sector.
-Analytic (perturbative) confirmation of this proposal is thus an important topic for future work\cite{csawrkprg} since it will yield a more robust understanding of the innards of the hierarchy.
+In \cite{nums,msgreb} we argued that the 2-3 sector should be regarded as the core of the fermion mass hierarchy and that the complete hierarchy could and should be understood semi-analytically by perturbing around the couplings $h_{33},g_{23}$ i.e by taking these couplings as $O(1)$ and the others as order $O(\epsilon^n),\epsilon^2\sim \theta^q_{23}$.
+The solutions we have found by random search bear this out.
+We could now pursue our earlier proposal\cite{nums,msgreb} to understand the fermion parameters by an expansion around the 23 sector in a single hierarchy parameter with confidence that the solutions exist and have the required form.
+The phases and coefficient values we have found can be checked for their compatibility with such an expansion and thus a qualitative understanding of the hierarchy arrived at.
+Of course we must keep in mind that the values of the Yukawa couplings we find match the SM precision couplings extrapolated to $M_X^0$ only after applying the large corrections to $y_{d,s}$ at $M_S$ due to large $\tan\beta$ that underpin of our fits.
+Thus the fermion masses explained above are themselves significantly different from the ones that we earlier\cite{nums,msgreb} had only partial success in describing via the $\epsilon-$expansion.
+We anticipate that the downwards revision of the target $y_d,y_s$ in the fit at $M_X^0$ by a factor of $\epsilon$ will allow the determination of fits with two large angles in the lepton sector, which we could not achieve earlier.
+As mentioned that the most frequent ``false minimae'' encountered have almost perfect charged fermion fits but one large and one small leptonic mixing angle.
+Analytic (perturbative) confirmation of this proposal may be of some value since it may yield a more robust understanding of the innards of the hierarchy.

+It is worth mentioning that our perturbative analysis of both the two and three generation (real) tree level fermion Yukawa fitting problem in SO(10) models based upon a \textbf{10-120} FM Higgs system led to the consistency constraint that $|{{y_b-y_\tau} \over{y_s - y_\mu }}|= 1 + O(\epsilon^2) $.
+It is striking that this constraint is obeyed in the fits without GUT scale threshold corrections that we have found so far even though the parameters are no longer real.
+Thus the NMSGUT seems constrained to obey the stringent form of $b-\tau$ unification found in \cite{nums,msgreb} so long as GUT scale threshold corrections are unimportant.
+Conversely, as we show in \cite{gutupend}, the inclusion of GUT threshold corrections to fermion Yukawas loosens this constraint and permits one to find solutions that are also B decay realistic.
+However if one-loop GUT scale threshold corrections to Yukawas \cite{gutupend} are strong then the tree level arguments of the previous paragraph become moot.